-1 credit (grades 11-12) Recommendation: Prior high school courses in biology and chemistry; or AP Biology and Chemistry taken concurrently.
+1 credit (grades 11-12) Recommendation: Prior high school courses in biology and chemistry; or taking concurrently with Chemistry.

 There is nothing more amazing than a living organism, whether it be the smallest bacterium or the largest animal, the blue whale.
 If you would enjoy a fast-paced study of the structure of living things, how they survive, and what effect they have on other living things around them, then this course may be for you.